Museum Curator In Florida Races Against Time To Preserve Holocaust Items

 Aimee Rubensteen didn't have the luxury to take her time and get acclimated to her new job.

-Immediately after starting as South Florida's acquisitions curator for the United States Holocaust Memorial Museum in Washington, D.C., last spring, she began meeting weekly with Holocaust survivors and their family members.
+Immediately after starting last spring as South Florida's acquisitions curator for the United States Holocaust Memorial Museum in Washington, D.C., Rubensteen began meeting weekly with Holocaust survivors and their family members.

 "Time is running out," Rubensteen said.
 "Truly, the clock is ticking.
 We need to meet eyewitnesses as soon as possible, before they are no longer with us."